How To Make Tick Tubes: 5 EASY STEPS DIY

 DIY Tick Tubes

-Ticks can be found in high grass and brush, around woodpiles, forest areas, and around nests or burrows of their hosts.
-Through the use of DIY tick tubes, you can effectively kill ticks where they breed and hatch.
-If you are in an area where there are a lot of ticks present, you can take a few easy DIYsteps to control and reduce the tick population.
+Ticks can be found in high grass and brush, around woodpiles, forest areas, and around mice nests or burrows of their hosts.
+Through the use of DIY tick tubes, you can effectively kill them where they breed and hatch.

 Tick Tube Materials

-Abide by Federal, State, and Local laws regarding the use of Permethrin as well as the directions outlined on the Permethrin container label.
+Abide by Federal, State, and Local laws regarding the use of Permethrin as well as the directions outlined on the container label.

 Permethrin should not be used in any form other than the intended use identified on the label.
-It may be illegal to make DIY tick tubes.
+It may be illegal to make tick tubes.
 Safety First.

 Permethrin Concentration For Tick Tubes